yyl/blog/content/posts/add-tags.md

 	- how to modify it though?
 	- https://discourse.gohugo.io/t/how-to-modify-a-theme/40080
 	- just copy and override!
-- there seems to be another bug in the tag template
+- there seems to be another bug in the tag template: it's because of the absolute inset-0 classes on the <a> tag.
+This makes the link expand to fill its nearest positioned parent container.
+Since there's no explicitly positioned parent, it's likely expanding to fill the entire viewport or page. remove absolute inset-0 works